thehui87/Learning-Godot/class_matrix3.md

   * [Vector3](class_vector3) **z**

 ###  Description
 3x3 matrix used for 3D rotation and scale.
 Contains 3 vector fields x,y and z.
 Can also be accessed as array of 3D vectors.
-Almost always used as orthogonal basis for a [[transform|Transform]].
+Almost always used as orthogonal basis for a [Transform](class_transform).

 ###  Member Function Description